offjeff91/offjeff91/README.md

 As a freelancer, I developed an A/B testing application for Shopify to help merchants compare the performance of different versions of their products.
 At a publishing company, I developed a data visualization software for the marketing team to create custom views on their customer data and managed a team of 3 engineers for small projects.
-During my sabbatical year, I took a break from work to travel.

 ## Education
-I have a Bachelor's degree in InformaComputer Science and continuous learning is a part of my lifestyle.
+I have a Bachelor's degree in Information System at University of Sao Paulo (the most important in LATAM) and continuous learning is a part of my lifestyle.

 Feel free to reach out to me for any projects or collaborations.
 I look forward to connecting with you!